Skip to Content

 During my cruise, wildlife experts were on board to give tips on spotting them.
 Don’t miss out on the excitement by not having a pair of binoculars.

-Not Having a Zoom Lens
+Not Having A Zoom Lens

 Photographs are the best souvenirs of my vacation, and they really cost me nothing but my time.
 During my many Alaska cruises, ships spend hours cruising a glacier or many glaciers, as is the case in Glacier Bay National Park.